-To request consideration for transfer credit, a student must provide an official transcript and a course syllabus for each course.
+To request consideration for transfer credit, a student must, during the admissions process, provide an official transcript and a course syllabus (if requested by the program) for each course.
 Transfer credit is awarded at the discretion of the College of Graduate and Professional Studies based on specific program details list below.
 Requests for approval of transfer credit should be submitted to, and will be granted at the discretion of, the Program Director.

-Every student, once matriculated at the College of Graduate and Professional Studies (CGPS), is expected to complete his or her degree requirements at CGPS.
+Every student, once matriculated at the College of Graduate and Professional Studies (CGPS), is expected to complete their degree requirements at CGPS.
 In exceptional circumstances, a student who is in good academic standing may request to take a course at another regionally accredited post-secondary institution.
 Some programs may have additional specialty accreditation requirements.
 Students must get permission of the Program Director in advance of taking courses at other institutions for transfer and may not, in total, exceed the allowable credits outlined in the transfer policy of the program.
 Credits will be transferred to CGPS only upon completion of the course with a grade of "B" or better.
 Final grades of all transferred credits are not included in a student's GPA.